 Suddenly, inspired by the music, the Muslim worshippers begin to sing a nasheed together.
 On the other side of Western Wall, the Jewish worshippers begin to sing a nigun together.
 Shira and Amal hear the two melodies and begin to harmonize them from atop the minaret.
-All the townsfolk sing along.
 The orchestra around them accompanies Shira and Amal.
 Church bells ring in the distance.
-The music RINGS out across Jerusalem $-\frac{1}{2}$ Unity".
+The music rings out across Jerusalem - \\\"\"Unity".

-Scene XI: Detention
+Scene XI: Jail

 Without warning, Shira and Amal are seized from behind.
-They are arrested by the Waqf authorities for violating the sacred space and put in detention.
-Shira and Amal's families watch the events unfold on their local news channels and race to the Waqf office to try to bail their daughters out.
+They are arrested by the Waqf authorities for violating the religious space and thrown in jail.
+Shira and Amal's families watch the events unfold on their local news channels and race to the Waqf office to try to bail their daughters out of jail.
 Amal's mother, NOORA (Age 41), a human rights lawyer, berates the Waqf officials, demanding that they let Shira and Amal go.
 While waiting for their daughters' release, Shira and Amal's parents meet and have a heart to heart.